jonasjohansson/nava.community/pages/tour-de-lux.md

 tags: page
 ---

 Tour de Lux is a rolling parade of projections, where custom built Beamer Bikes (off-grid bikes for projections) provide the canvas for audiovisual performances, games and more.
 With support from [Nordisk Kulturfond](https://www.nordiskkulturfond.org/) and the [Opstart fund](https://nordiskkulturfond.org/opstart-info/) NAVA is hosting two open calls, the first for building the bike, and the latter for content.
-Together we hope to create a _Bright Bike Society_ and:
+Together we hope to create a _Bright Bike Society_ that will:

 -   **Connect** nordic countries through a creative challenge
 -   **Create** great open source projection bike designs